nickeblewis/nicklewis.net.7/blog-drafts/write52-6.md

 - Haven't written for a magazine in awhile and feel that I've got some articles eager to go out in a photography mag again (I used to contribute in the past)
 Have a great week, see you next weekend :-)

+## Spotify playlist write52
+- embed spotify panels into my posts

+## What is wrong with Wordpress?
+- Nothing
+- Why I prefer working with the Jamstack and what is it?
+Should you care?

+## Did the iPhone 11 turn up?
+Yes/No

+## Wales